Introduction to Private Financing

 • Sell another property and pay out.

-I always say to my clients, we need to be able to convince the lender how you will be able to make your loan payments and that you will be able to repay the loan - "on a wing and a prayer" just won't cut it.
-The better you can articulate and document the specific steps you will take and timing to get there, the better your terms will be.
+In short, the better you can articulate and document the specific steps you will take and timing to get there, the better your terms will be.
 Lenders will also need to see a current appraisal of the property (as-if-sold-today value) and their maximum loan will be based on that value.

 Contact us and we'll be happy to hear you out and spell out some options.